datastax/dsbulk/manual/README.md

   datastax-loader -c csv -s /opt/data/export.csv -k ks1 -t table1 --connector.header=true

+  NOTE: Another example of this feature is how connector.url maps to the connector.csv.url setting when using the CSV connector.

 * Same as last example, but load data from a url: datastax-loader -c csv -s https://svr/data/export.csv -k ks1 -t table1 --connector.header=true